 Fig 1.
 Mean catches of pollen beetles (not separated to species) in traps baited with ternary and quaternary mixtures of ANET, CINNAC, CINNOH and CINNALD in Exp.
 1. (Kápolnásnyék, 2006).
 Means with same letter within the diagram are not significantly different at P=5% by Kruskal -Wallis test, followed by pairwise comparisons with Mann-Whitney test.
 ANET: (E)-anethole, CINNAC: (E)-cinnamyl acetate, CINNOH: (E)-cinnamyl alcohol, CINNALD: (E)-cinnamaldehyde

 Fig 2.
 Mean catches of pollen beetle species in traps baited with binary, ternary and quaternary combinations of PHENETH, ANET, CINNAC and CINNOH in Exp.
-2. (A = B. aeneus; B = B. viridescens; C = B. coracinus; D = F. nigrescens) (Exp.
+2. Exp.
 2A = Nadap, 2007; Exp.
-2B = Túrkeve, 2007).
+2B = Túrkeve, 2007.
 For significance, refer to Fig 1.
 PHENETH: 2-phenethyl isothiocyanate

 Fig 3.
 Mean catches of pollen beetles (not separated to species) in traps baited with ANET, CINNAC, CINNOH, PHENETH and their mixtures in Exp.
 3. (A = Kápolnásnyék, 2008; B = Nadap, 2008; C = Debrecen, 2008).
 For significance, refer to Fig 1.